MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/payments-in-cash.md

  You apply payments in cash to invoices that you have received from customers.
 For information about how to apply payments to invoices, see [How to: Apply Customer Ledger Entries](how-to-apply-customer-ledger-entries.md).
 Only the applied payments in cash are used for reporting payments in cash.
 If you do not apply payments in cash to invoices, you cannot report payments in cash.

 ### Making 340 Payments in Cash Declaration
- You use the **\($ B\_10743 Make 340 Declaration $\)** batch job to report 340 payments in cash declaration.
+ You use the **Make 340 Declaration** batch job to report 340 payments in cash declaration.
 For information about how to specify and select information to generate the declaration, see Make 340 Declaration.

 > [!NOTE]
 >  The payments made through banks are excluded.